baileydauterman/recipes/docs/food/pizza_dough.md

 7. Once the dough has risen, use your hands to gently deflate it and transfer to a lightly floured surface and knead briefly until smooth (about 3-5 times).
 8. Use either your hands or a rolling pin to work the dough into 12" circle.
 9. Transfer dough to a parchment paper lined pizza pan and either pinch the edges or fold them over to form a crust.
-10. Drizzle additional olive oil (about a Tablespoon) over the top of the pizza and use your pastry brush to brush the entire surface of the pizza (including the crust) with olive oil.
+10. Drizzle additional olive oil (about a tbsp) over the top of the pizza and use your pastry brush to brush the entire surface of the pizza (including the crust) with olive oil.
 11. Use a fork to poke holes all over the center of the pizza to keep the dough from bubbling up in the oven.
 12. Add desired toppings (see the notes for a link to my favorite, 5-minute pizza sauce recipe!) and bake in a 425F (215C) preheated oven for 13-15 minutes or until toppings are golden brown.
 Slice and serve.